kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 section, and for the first pass will be set to 5s.

-Fundamentally, this change is taking a stand that a successful exit of a workload is intentional by the end user -- and by extension, if its been configured with `restartPolicy = Always`, that its impact on the Kubernetes infrastructure when restarting is by end user design.
+Fundamentally, this change is taking a stand that a successful exit of a workload is intentional by the end user -- and by extension, if it has been configured with `restartPolicy = Always`, that its impact on the Kubernetes infrastructure when restarting is by end user design.
 This is predicated on the concept that on its own, the Pod API best models long-running containers that